vuepress/ecosystem/docs/plugins/markdown/shiki.md

 - Details:

   Whether enable code line highlighting.

-  You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks.
+You can highlight specified lines of your code blocks by adding line ranges mark in your fenced code blocks:

-  Examples for line ranges mark:

   - Line ranges: `{5-8}`
   - Multiple single lines: `{4,7,9}`